 IFTA & IRP Trucking Compliance

-It’s crucial for carriers to track all miles of their IRP and IFTA qualified vehicles.
-This includes empty miles and accrued miles when a vehicle’s used for personal use.
+Carriers must track all miles of their IRP and IFTA-qualified vehicles.
+This includes empty miles and accrued miles when a vehicle is used for personal use.
 Miles should get logged even when a vehicle gets sent to a shop for maintenance.
 Or, if a vehicle undergoes any road tests.
 Do you need help maintaining fuel or mileage records?
 If so, please contact our organization today.
-Our experts can provide guidance to help your carrier follow all FMCSA rules.
-Visit
+Our experts can guide you to help your carrier follow all FMCSA rules.

 Are There Insurance Requirements From the FMCSA for Interstate Carriers?

 Yes, the FMCSA has strict rules in place about insurance requirements.
 These rules (and regulations) apply to all interstate carriers.
 For-hire freight carriers have to carry liability insurance coverage.
 The minimum amount is $750,000.00.
 Do you work for a for-hire or private carrier of specific oils and hazardous wastes?
 If so, you must carry a minimum of one million dollars in liability coverage.
 Carriers of other hazardous materials have to carry a bigger liability insurance policy.
 That total cannot be smaller than five million dollars.
 Private buses that carry fewer than 15 people need 1.5 million in liability coverage.
 Buses carrying more than 15 people need five million in liability insurance coverage.
 Check out MCS 150.

 Do You Have Questions About Intrastate vs Interstate Trucking?
 Contact Us Today